Enable text based alternatives for graph display and drawing entry

 PriceQuantity Demanded

-Suppose that the store increases the price of books from $12 to $18.
+Suppose that the store increases the price of jeans from $25 to $30.

 Using the mid-point approach, calculate the percentage change in quantity demanded.